framely/community/docs/guide/reuse-component.md

 A full-stack component, consisting of a module of a service and a compatible provider, is all you need to provide this service conversationally.
 These pre-built, often higher quality full stack components is a very cost-effective way for you to introduce conversational experiences to your chatbot.
 This reuse can be done in three simple steps:
 1. Decide on a service you want to expose, make sure the module and provider are of high quality;
-2. Clone a compatible provider into your organization and configure it;
+2. Set up a compatible provider into your organization and configure it, by cloning;
 3. Import the module of that service into the chatbot of your choice;
 4. finally wire the provider to the service in the chatbot configuration;